Program for Inclusive Education

 - Universal Design for Learning (UDL)

-- Modules are delivered through the Sakai learning platform across the full calendar year.
+- Modules are delivered through the Canvas Catalog learning platform across the full calendar year.

 - Schools may schedule 60-minute, interactive virtual conversations with member(s) of the PIE team to extend learning.
 These 60-minute conversations serve as great additions to faculty or professional learning community meetings.
 Cost is $500 per session.